 Under the Australian Privacy Principles, you have the right to request access to any personal information that we may hold about you and to advise us if the information should be corrected.
 The Australian Privacy Principles set out the circumstances when we can refuse those requests.
 If we do refuse your request, we will provide you with a written notice that sets out the reasons (unless it would be unreasonable to provide them to you).

 Subject to our right to refuse access, BDO will provide you with a report that lists any personal information that we may hold about you.

 Our policy is to provide written acknowledgement of our receipt of any request for access to personal information or a request for correction of personal information within 7 days of the request being received.
 We will then provide a written response within 30 days of our receipt of the request.

-In the event that an individual would prefer to submit a privacy request using a pseudonym or otherwise keep their identity secret, BDO will do its best to support that request if it is feasible to do so under the circumstances.
+If you would prefer to submit a privacy request using a pseudonym or otherwise keep your identity secret, BDO will do its best to support that request if it is feasible to do so under the circumstances.

-If a party has lodged a complaint with BDO and is not satisfied with our response, they may contact the Commonwealth Information Commissioner.
+If a party has lodged a complaint with BDO and is not satisfied with our response, they may contact the Office of the Australian Information Commissioner.

 This policy is a compliance document prescribed by law rather than a legal contract between two or more persons.
 However, certain contracts may incorporate all, or part, of this policy into the terms of that contract.
 In such instances, BDO may incorporate the terms of this policy such that: